cs2113-f24/cs2113-f24.github.io/wrkshts/J1-wrksht.md

 Worksheets are self-guided activities that reinforce lectures.
 They are due Thursdays the week they are assigned.

 Please submit your answers to the questions as comments in a `J1.md` markdown file you'll be writing in this lab.
+To render your file, create a github repo and upload your file there -- it can be viewed in your web browser.

 ## Questions